digicatapult/sqnc-documentation/docs/l3/api_flow.md

 }
 ```

-Either Member A or Member B can accept the `match2` by sending a `POST request to /v1/{match2Id}/accept`.
+Either Member A or Member B can accept the `match2` by sending a `POST /v1/{match2Id}/accept`.
 It doesn't matter which member accepts first.

 From Member A node, send `GET /v1/match2` to retrieve the `match2` id:
 ```
 [
   {
     "id": "3be18c6e-367f-479e-a5c2-a52aafc6a376",
-    "state": "proposed",
+    "state": "pending",
     "optimiser": "Optimiser",
     "memberA": "Member A",
     "memberB": "Member B",